- EdX Review Introduction

 edX is a unique online learning platform in today’s e-learning landscape.
 It has stayed non-profit since its launch, and it has a large number of education institution partners.
 As a result, edX has by far the best selection of high-quality free online courses on the market today.

-Graded assignments and certificates for their online courses were hit with a paywall in 2018, which is a shame for the students.
+Graded assignments and certificates for their online courses were hit with a paywall, which is a shame for the students.
 However, as all of the course materials are still freely accessible I can’t say that this change is any kind of a dealbreaker for me personally.
 I like to support course content creators when I get the chance, in any case.

 Perhaps the most noteworthy weapons in edX’s arsenal, though, are their MicroMasters programs.
 In the case of MicroMasters, you can enroll in a long-term, intensive and high-quality graduate-level course for the fraction of a price of a full-sized master’s degree (less than ~5% of the cost).
 And, you can do so without the usual prerequisites that come with a regular master’s program such as relevant work experience and a bachelor’s degree.
 I would say taking a MicroMasters is sort of like reaping all the benefits from a master’s degree, without having to deal with the major drawbacks.